BrilliantPlugins/wp-geometa/readme.txt

 == Changelog ==

 = 0.3.3 =
- * Updated wp-geometa-lib
+ * Updated wp-geometa-lib to 0.3.3
  * Updated Readme
+ * Updated documentation and copyrights to reflect company name change from Cimbura.com to LuminFire
  * Tested with WP 4.8

 = 0.3.2 =
- * Not released on WP.org
- * ???
+ * Update to wp-geometa-lib 0.3.2.
+ * Updated internal filter callback function names to match the filter they're for.
+ * Updated branding to reflect company name change.
+ * Updated handling if submodules aren't checked out.

 = 0.3.1 =
  * Support for custom MySQL functions (User Defined Functions and stored functions).